roddhjav/apparmor.d/docs/development/tests.md

 title: Overview
 ---

-Misconfigured AppArmor profiles is one of the most effective ways to break someone's system.
-This section present the various tests applied to the profiles as well as their current stage of deployment.
+Misconfigured AppArmor profiles are one of the most effective ways to break someone's system.
+This section presents the various tests applied to the profiles as well as their current stage of deployment.

 **Current**